-Oleson, Kirsten; Falinski, Kim; Lecky, Joey; Rowe, Clara; Kappel, Carrie V.; Selkoe, Kimberly A.; White, Crow.
+Oleson, Kirsten L.L.; Falinski, Kim; Lecky, Joey; Rowe, Clara; Kappel, Carrie V.; Selkoe, Kimberly A.; White, Crow.
 2017.
 Upstream solutions to coral reef conservation: The payoffs of smart and cooperative decision-making.
 Journal of Environmental Management.
-(Abstract)
+(Abstract) (Online version)